Geofencing Advertising Guide for Google and Facebook

 Geofencing is an innovative online marketing strategy using location.
 You can target your ideal customers when they are in a particular geographic area.
 Also known as geo-targeting, the technology makes use of location data, including; cellular data, Wi-Fi, satellite, global positioning, and Radio Frequency Identification (RFID) to target only users meeting your criteria within the specified geographic location, known as a geofence or geo-target.

 Once a geo-target is identified (such as a 2-mile radius of your store), location information triggers programmed actions.
 For instance, a marketer may choose to send a push notification, an SMS message, or display a targeted ad to all subscribed users within that location.
+With a phone number and permission, a text messaging service can be used to send drip texts over time as well.
+See a list of the best text messaging service to evaluate options further.

 This geofencing advertising guide looks at how marketers can set up and benefit from geo-fenced ad campaigns on Google and Facebook.